Anaxarchus: Philosophy

 His skepticism seems to have been pragmatical, postulating that against the uncertainty of existence, the only viable stance is to pursue happiness or eudaimonia, for which it is necessary to cultivate indifference or adiaphora.
 According to him, the effort to differentiate truth from falseness through the senses is both useless and detrimental to happiness.

 He wrote a work named About the Monarchs.
-In it, he spouses that knowledge is useless without the ability to know when to speak and what to say in every occasion.
+In it, he espouses the view that breadth of knowledge can be both beneficial and detrimental: one who speaks without considering whether the remarks are appropriate to the situation cannot truly be called wise, however knowledgeable they may otherwise be.

 Plutarch reports that he told Alexander the Great that there was an infinite number of worlds, causing the latter to become dejected because he had not yet conquered even one.